 The 70s and 80s were a great time for war movies.
-Riding the tail-end of the Vietnam War, New Hollywood directors seized the opportunity to make huge-scale, anti-war epics.
+Riding the tail-end of the Vietnam War, New Hollywood directors seized the opportunity to make large-scale anti-war epics.

-The famous four—comprising Platoon, The Deer Hunter, Full Metal Jacket, and Apocalypse Now—became instant classics in cinema's long history, and we still recommend them today.
+The famous four—which are all included on this list, obviously—became instant classics in cinema's long history of war movies, and we still recommend them today.

-But since then, there have been handfuls of other filmmakers who have taken their own stab at Vietnam War movies, each exploring the horrors that young men faced in the jungle.
+But there have been handfuls of other filmmakers who have taken their own stabs at making great Vietnam War movies, each exploring the horrors that young men faced in the jungle.

-The most recent Vietnam War movie on this list is Werner Herzog's Rescue Dawn.
+One of the few 21st century Vietnam War movies on this list is Werner Herzog's Rescue Dawn.
 Known for his extreme physical transformations when committing to a role, Christian Bale becomes the emaciated US Navy pilot who's held captive by the Pathet Lao.

 In Rescue Dawn, Lieutenant Dieter Dengler plots to escape the abuse and malnutrition he suffers alongside five other American prisoners.
 Based on a true story, Rescue Dawn is a nail-biting exploration of morality and determination in the face of adversity.

 Action, Drama, Thriller (1h 50m)